bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 ### Token Endpoint

-The standard OAuth token endpoint is extended with a new `grant_type` of TBD[^1].
+The standard OAuth token endpoint is extended with a new `grant_type` of `urn:ietf:params:oauth:grant-type:rpki_signed_checklist`.
 This grant type has two fields:

 * `state`: the opaque state string associated with the nonce
 * `rsc`: a Base64 encoded RPKI Signed Checklist over the ASNs the client wishes to be authorized for